RovitaTech/waschbuddy-FE-Web/ENVIRONMENT_SETUP.md

 # Environment Setup Guide

-This guide explains how to set up and manage different environments for the WASCHBÄR Admin Panel.
+This guide explains how to set up and manage different environments for the WASCHBUDDY Admin Panel.

 ## 📋 Available Environments